False Documents: Adding Authenticity to your Thriller

-The danger with including newspaper articles in your novel is they can become a way to lazily infodump exposition.
+The danger of including newspaper articles in your novel is they can become a lazy way to dump exposition.
 As with the other techniques, don’t over-use it.

-Some alternative history novels written in the ‘history book’ style include pretend references such as footnotes and bibliography.
-For example in For Want of a Nail as well as references, Sobel includes appendices, a preface thanking imaginary people and even a critical introduction by an imaginary historian.
+Some alternative history novels written in the ‘history book’ style include pretend references, such as footnotes and bibliography.
+For example, in For Want of a Nail, Sobel includes references, appendices, a preface thanking imaginary people and even a critical introduction by an imaginary historian.

 Similarly, in The Andromeda Strain, by Michael Crichton, each chapter ends with a set of scientific references.
-On investigation, it turns out that most of them are not genuine reports, but how many readers check the references?
+On investigation, it turns out that most of them are not genuine, but how many readers check the references?
 Most are just impressed by how well-researched the novel apparently is.

 Diaries and letters

 The novel composed of diary entries or letters between the characters is a common literary technique.
 So common there’s a word for it: the epistolary novel.